pulmonomics-lab/roplspvs/README.md

  ```

 # Run example data
-To run exampledata download folders and files in Ropls-with-permutated-variable-selection.
-Set workingdirectory to your project folder where the results will be stored.
+To run example-data download folders and files in Ropls-with-permutated-variable-selection.
+Set working directory to your project folder where the results will be stored.
 To start the analysis run the following code

 ```
 setwd("<path to your project folder>")